1758 - Russian invasion of East Prussia

-On January 31, being informed that Prussian troops were in the area of Elbing (actual Elbląg), Rumyantsev sent 400 hussars to cut off the Prussian detachment and to take possession of the country.
+On January 31, being informed that Prussian troops were in the area of Elbing (present-day Elbląg), Rumyantsev sent 400 hussars to cut off the Prussian detachment and to take possession of the country.

 On February 1, the Russians required 2,000 horses to the council of Königsberg.

-On February 2, Braun was ordered to march to Schippenbeil (actual Sępopol).
+On February 2, Braun was ordered to march to Schippenbeil (present-day Sępopol).

-On February 3, Stoffeln marched to Marienburg (actual Malbork) and other places on the Vistula with 500 men from the Serbskiy Hussar under major Tockeli and the Chuguevski cossacks under major Bulazell.
+On February 3, Stoffeln marched to Marienburg (present-day Malbork) and other places on the Vistula with 500 men from the Serbskiy Hussars under Major Tockeli and the Chuguevski Cossacks under Major Bulazell.
 He was charged to reconnoitre the country, to procure provisions and to secure any pontoon that he might find on the Vistula.